 - sexual problems

 Symptoms of ALS can begin in the muscles that control speech and swallowing.
-In other cases, ALS symptoms may start in the hands, arms, legs or feet.
-However, progressive muscle weakness and paralysis are universally experienced.
+For some people, symptoms may start in the hands, arms, legs, or feet.
+However, over time, progressive muscle weakness and paralysis affect almost everyone with ALS.

 Other symptoms of ALS include:

-- abnormal fatigue of the arms and/or legs
+- abnormal fatigue of the arms, legs, or both

 - slurred speech